 The heat sensation is fiery hot for about 15 minutes to one hour, according to the individual’s tolerance level.

 Is it safe to eat a ghost pepper?

 Like any other hot chili peppers, these are edible and safe to eat.

-Ghost peppers are highly enjoyable by keeping the following few factors into account.
+Ghost peppers are delightful by keeping the following few factors into account.

-The quantity of ghost pepper being served is the key factor.
+The quantity of ghost pepper being served is the critical factor.
 Keeping the pepper’s proportion at the right amount in a recipe to match our heat sensitivity is vital.

 Cooking with Ghost peppers

-It is widely used in North east Indian cuisine and in Bangladesh cuisine for generations.
+It has been widely used in Northeast Indian and Bangladesh cuisine for generations.
 They use them in making curry, soup, chutney, or pickles.
 The pickles are the most common form of using it.

-In western nations, these are generally used in making sauce, salsa, and as a seasoning mix that are similar to jalapeno based recipes.
+In Western nations, these are generally used in making sauce, salsa, and as a seasoning mix similar to jalapeno based recipes.